-- 3.8 In the Interim Report165 we recommended a program of specialist education for prosecutors who appear in sexual offences cases.
+- 3.8 In the Interim Report we recommended a program of specialist education for prosecutors who appear in sexual offences cases.
 Training of this type acknowledges the key role which prosecutors play in liaising with complainants during the criminal justice process and in pursuing laws and procedures intended to ensure fair treatment of complainants. - 3.9 The recommendation for prosecutor education received significant support in submissions.
 Many of those who responded said that appropriate education for key participants was essential to developing the criminal justice system to make it more responsive to the needs of complainants.
 Loddon Campaspe CASA, for example, said in its submission: 'Regular and continuing education of prosecutors, defence counsel and judicial education are crucial to changing the culture of the courts'.
-166 The Equal Opportunity Commission of Victoria strongly supported the recommendation and suggested that the training 'should ideally cover some of the specific issues, myths and stereotypes that affect particular groups of complainants during the legal process, such as Indigenous complainants and complainants with a cognitive impairment'.
-167 The Criminal Bar Association agreed with the recommendation and noted that the OPP already has 'a proactive approach to educating prosecutors'.
-The Department of Human Services strongly supported the recommendation and suggested that the program 'should...demonstrate how support of the complainant may lead to provision of better quality evidence'.
-The Federation of Community Legal Centres suggested that the training should be a compulsory and ongoing part of professional development.
-The Federation of Community Legal Centres suggested that the training should be a compulsory and ongoing part of professional development.
+The Equal Opportunity Commission of Victoria strongly supported the recommendation and suggested that the training 'should ideally cover some of the specific issues, myths and stereotypes that affect particular groups of complainants during the legal process, such as Indigenous complainants and complainants with a cognitive impairment'.
+The Criminal Bar Association agreed with the recommendation and noted that the OPP already has 'a proactive approach to educating prosecutors'.
+The Department of Human

-165 Interim Report paras 4.36-40 and Recommendation 20.
+Interim Report paras 4.36-40 and Recommendation 20.